A’s bounce back from thumping in desert to beat D-backs 4-1

 TRAINER’S ROOM

-Diamondbacks: LHP Madison Bumgarner, on the injured list with a mid-back strain, will throw another bullpen Thursday after he made 46 pitches Monday.
-“He will once again be evaluated and give us some feedback,” manager Torey Lovullo said.
+Diamondbacks: Arizona placed LHP Andrew Chafin on the 10-day injured list with a left middle finger sprain.
+He will have imaging done Thursday in the Bay Area.
+LHP Matt Grace takes Chafin’s roster spot. … LHP Madison Bumgarner, on the injured list with a mid-back strain, will throw another bullpen Thursday after he made 46 pitches Monday.
+“He will once again be evaluated and give us some feedback,” Lovullo said.
 “One thing that we know and we’re very comfortable with is his ability to give us the right feedback and has a general understanding of how he’s feeling through this whole process.” … OF/INF Ketel Marte was back in the lineup playing 2B and batting second.

 Athletics: LHP A.J.
 Puk, yet to pitch because of a strained throwing shoulder, will have another bullpen session Friday at the team’s San Jose alternate site then the A’s will determine when he might face live hitting.